Epoxy Flooring Thickness: Everything You Need To Know

 Epoxy floors have many benefits.
 People choose epoxy flooring for their homes or office when they learn about these benefits.
 But, a person looking to apply epoxy coating on their floors needs to learn more about epoxy floors than just their benefits.
-You should be able to decide the thickness of the epoxy coating that you want on your floor.
-You have to apply a floor coating that is neither too thin nor too thick.
-When epoxy floor coatings are too thin to handle the adversities faced by the floors, they can get damaged quickly.
-On the other hand, you don’t need epoxy floors that are unnecessarily thick because it will cost you extra.
+You should be able to decide the epoxy floor thickness on your floor.

 Typical Epoxy Floor Thickness

-• 1 / 4 inches
+- 1 / 4 inches

-• 1 / 8 inches
+- 1 / 8 inches

-• 1 / 16 inches
+- 1 / 16 inches

 The decision to apply a base coat and top coat can also influence the overall thickness of epoxy flooring.